julianesansil/tic-tac-toe/README.md

 - [x] Header
   - [x] Fixed header during site navigation.
   - [x] Background transparent after 150 pixels.
-- [ ] Game section
+- [x] Game section
   - [x] Tic-tac-toe (first player to win 5 games wins as a rule).
   - [x] Wins detected, players wins counter and wins history saved.
   - [x] Time counter per game.
-  - [x] When one of the players reaches the needed amount of wins, page gives congrats and scrolls to next section.
+  - [x] Congrats when one of the players reaches the needed amount of wins.
-  - [ ] Highlight victory line and tokens.
+  - [x] Highlight victory line and tokens.
 - [x] Statistics section
   - [x] Percentage of wins for each player, with feedback color on values (green, yellow, red).
   - [x] History of game winners.